What is Matcha

 Hokoen

-A more than 150 years old tea manufacturing company offering a large selection of different kinds of matcha tea.
+This more than 150 years old tea manufacturing company offers a large selection of different kinds of matcha.

-From entry-level to the highest grade, usucha to koicha, everyone can find their favorite no matter if a beginner or an experienced matcha lover.
+From entry-level to the highest grade, usucha to koicha, everyone can find their favorite whether they are beginner or experienced matcha lovers.

 ➢ Hokoen matcha in our portfolio: 9